meredith705/wdl_workflows/README.md

 # wdl_workflows

-Some wdl workflows adapted to run GFAse, yak, dipcall, and whatshap on shasta assemblies
+WDL workflows that automate runing GFAse, yak, dipcall, and whatshap to be used as an switch error evaluation tool for shasta assemblies.

 Install cromwell tools to run wdl worflows locally:
 ```